Ishaan Madesh

-Ishaan Madesh (born 2008) is an Indian motorsport athlete from Karnataka.
-He is a 8-time Indian national karting champion.
+Ishaan Madesh (born 17 December 2008) is an Indian racing driver from Karnataka.
+He is an eight-time Indian national karting champion.
 He takes part in three different formats, Indian National Karting championship, Indian National Car Racing Championship and FIA F4 Indian Championship which is part of Indian Racing League.

 Early life and education

 Madesh is born in Bengaluru.
 He represents Peregrine Racing team in the Indian karting nationals.
 His father Madesh runs a team in the Karting nationals and his elder, Rohaan Madesh, is also an Indian national karting champion.